| Read Time: 11 minutes

 Instead, stick to neutral statements such as:

-Avoid discussing fault with anyone at the scene, including witnesses, police officers, or insurance adjusters.
+Avoid discussing fault with anyone at the scene, including witnesses.
+There is a very good reason to do that in Maryland.

 4. Not Collecting Evidence at the Scene